ryguyroberts/TowerDefenseClassic/docs/planning/user_stories.md

 As a player, I want to upgrade my towers' abilities to increase their effectiveness in deterring enemy progression.

-As a player, I want to earn in-game currency by defeating enemies so that I can purchase and upgrade more towers.
+As a player, I want to have predictable movement to plan my tower placements effectively.

-As a player, I want to have a clear indication of enemy paths and their movement direction to plan my tower placements effectively.
+As a player, I want to have a build phase where I can prepare my strategy prior to calling the next wave.

 As a player, I want to be able to pause and resume the game at any time to take a break or strategize my next moves.

+As a player, I want to keep track of how many lives I have left.

 ## Important

+As a player, I want to earn in-game currency by defeating enemies so that I can purchase and upgrade more towers.

 As a player, I want to be able to sell and reposition towers during gameplay to adapt to changing enemy movements.